yogeshsingh101200/yogeshsingh101200/README.md

 <br/>
 I'm Yogesh singh, a web developer with knowledge of frontend and backend languages, frameworks and best code practices.
 I believe in learning by doing and I follow it, so whenever I have to learn a new technology or framework I just jump in and try to build something with it that I like or use with that.
 I like watching other people code and also like reading other people's code, I believe that I learn a lot by doing so.

+- 🔭 I’m currently working on improving my personal projects.

+- 🌱 I’m currently learning problem solving with data structures and algorithms.

+- 👯 I’m looking to collaborate on free and open source projects.

+- 👨‍💻 All of my projects are available at [https://github.com/yogeshsingh101200](https://github.com/yogeshsingh101200)

+- 💬 Ask me about Marvel movies(explanations, theories, easter eggs, etc.)

+- 📫 How to reach me: [yogeshsingh101200@gmail.com](mailto:yogeshsingh101200@gmail.com)

 ## &#128295; Tools and Technologies
 <p>
   <img alt="os" src="https://img.shields.io/badge/os-linux-blue?logo=linux&logoColor=white" />